 From past trips to Tunica, I've discovered that most of the casinos have a variety of restaurants ranging from fast food to fine dining.
 In that mix, some of them have "burger bistros" that are supposedly a cut above places like McDonald's.
 Intrigued, I researched some of them in preparation of another trip to Tunica.
 One of the places that I studied was Horseshoe's 8 oz.
 Burger Bar, a restaurant that's part of a national chain which isn't owned by the casino.
 While reading its Yelp reviews, I saw this:

 With the caption "Best of Yelp Robinsonvile - Burgers" below it, I instantly recognized it as the place mentioned in the song "Walking in Memphis" by singer/songwriter Marc Cohn.
 Personally, I feel that the song is one of the worst representations of Memphis, for it depicts the city as a small, folksy, backwater town that's mired in the past.
-Particularly as it relates to walking, I can't see any conceivable way that anyone would want to walk to "The Hollywood" that is a thirty minute drive from Memphis to Robinsonville, Mississippi.
+Particularly as it relates to walking, I can't see any conceivable way that anyone would want to walk to "The Hollywood" because it is a thirty minute drive from Memphis to Robinsonville, Mississippi.
 Heck, even walking from Union Avenue (at Bellevue Blvd.) to Graceland isn't an easy stroll (it's actually 5.4 miles in one hour, forty-eight minutes according to Google).
 Unless you really like doing it, "Walking in Memphis" is a very inefficient way to get around the city.
 Even if Cohn's description of the city was accurate, his song about it was a sappy way of doing it.
 If I was making a song about one of America's music capitals, I would try to do it in a genre that represents the cultural essence of it.
 "Walking in Memphis" has no resemblance of the Blues, Soul (although I'm sure Cohn was singing from the heart) or any other style of music that Memphis is known for.
 Even if Cohn had made the song better, his mentioning of "The Hollywood" as a Memphis institution is misleading.
 However, it is on The Blues Trail that leads from the city so there is a connection both literally and figuratively.